byuitechops/canvas-course-getter/README.md

 ## How to use this wrapper
 Include this wrapper as a way to easily get either a JSON, CSV, or merely a list of Canvas Course Objects as a return value.
 This wrapper will run inquirer as a means to ask the user what kind of filters they would like to apply, then construct a canvas.GET, formatting the user's inputs accordingly.

-Update this section:
-This wrapper is designed to provide dynamic, easily maintained access to the Canvas API calls neccessary to select specific courses based on certain criteria.
-It uses inquirer to get input from the user in order to select certain filters, makes the requested calls, and outputs an array of canvas course objects.
 ### Available Filters are:
 * Filter by Sub-Account
 * Filter by Term